followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/editCellTemplate.md

 - **text**: <font size="-1">String</font>
 **displayValue** after applying [format]({basewidgetpath}/Configuration/columns/#format) and [customizeText]({basewidgetpath}/Configuration/columns/#customizeText).
 - **columnIndex**: <font size="-1">Number</font>
 The index of the column to which the cell belongs.
-For more information on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
+For more information on how this index is calculated, refer to the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **rowIndex**: <font size="-1">Number</font>
 The index of the row to which the cell belongs.
 Begins with 0 on each page.
 Group rows are included.
-For details on row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+For details on row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **column**: <font size="-1">Object</font>
 The settings of the column to which the cell belongs.
 - **rowType**: <font size="-1">String</font>